Mexico holds referendum on whether to probe ex-presidents | Politics

 "It's a way of expressing my anger against the presidents who plundered the country, but I doubt they will really be prosecuted," said Jose Cortes, 40, before casting his ballot in Tlaxcala state.
 Despite widespread criticism among Mexicans of how each leader ran the country, polls show the referendum has generated little nationwide interest and most people who will vote are expected to back the proposal of the leftist president.

-At least 40% of registered Mexican voters, or some 37 million people, would need to vote for the results to be binding.
-Analysts have said they doubt the turnout, which was slightly above 50% in June midterm elections, will be sufficient.
-Lopez Obrador has blamed the former leaders - Carlos Salinas, Ernesto Zedillo, Vicente Fox, Felipe Calderon and Enrique Peña Nieto, whose administrations spanned 1988 to 2018 - for aggravating many of Mexico's woes, from poverty to insecurity.

-Some voters praised the effort to drum up citizen engagement but were skeptical that even a "yes" outcome would lead to punishment for past wrongdoings.
-"It's a way of expressing my anger against the presidents who plundered the country, but I doubt they will really be prosecuted," said Jose Cortes, 40, before casting his ballot in Tlaxcala state.

-Despite widespread criticism among Mexicans of how each leader ran the country, polls show the referendum has generated little nationwide interest and most people who will vote are expected to back the proposal of the leftist president.
 "The consultation has become ideological," said Roy Campos, a pollster at Consulta Mitofsky.
 "The president's supporters are the ones who want to go and vote, and vote yes."
+'FARCE'

 According to a recent survey by newspaper El Financiero, 77% of respondents said they would back the proposal to investigate former leaders, but only 31% of people said they would vote.
 The statute of limitations has expired for some charges that the ex-presidents could potentially face, and the referendum could lead to the creation of a truth commission rather than legal action, Campos said.